 If you need to upscale the image for viewing on a large screen or for printing, simply go to the Resolution section and choose the desired resolution or upscale ratio (e.g., 4K, 8K).

 Step 3.
-Click Single Export to export the enhanced face swap image.
-If you're processing multiple images, click Batch Export to export them out at once.
+Click Single Export to save your enhanced face swap image.
+Use Batch Export if you have multiple images to process.

 Let's see the difference - clarity and detail